jav-ed/phd_Thesis_Writing/0_Manag/0_Writing/2_Pressure_Vessels_2_Compare.typ

 The primary objective is to identify information that could enhance the state of the art for certifying #glspl("swith").
 As motivated in @chap_1_0, this shall be achieved through commercially available standards.
 Pressure tanks can be regarded as the second major sub-area into which #glspl("swith") can be categorized.
 These specialized containers are designed to safely store and deliver compressed gases under high pressure.
 The literature and patents reveal various pressure vessel geometries @Rosen2018 @blair2015composite @Jaber2024 @aceves2006advanced @Yersak2019 @Geuskens2011.
 One of the main motivations for developing conformable pressure vessels is to improve space utilization @aceves2006advanced.
 Consequently, fields focused on lightweight construction, such as aerospace and automotive @Czerwinski2021 @Wang2023a @Hou2023, or areas where space is at a premium, could significantly benefit from conformable pressure vessels.
 While the aerospace industry is renowned for its emphasis on lightweight structures @Khan2024 @Chen2023 @Acanfora2023 @Okorie2023 @Seo2023, it also grapples with limited free space.
-Despite the substantial size of commercial aircraft, space remains a critical factor due to some of the economic demands of civil aviation.
+Despite the substantial size of commercial aircraft, space remains a critical factor due some of the economic demands of civil aviation.
 Increased available space translates to either more paying passengers or additional cargo capacity.
 As a concrete example, conformable pressure vessels could be utilized to design structurally efficient pressure cabins for blended wing-body aircraft @Geuskens2011.
 In the automotive sector, @aceves2006advanced suggests that vehicle range can be extended by 20% to 40%, depending on the geometry of the available space and the degree of vessel conformability.
 Beyond optimal space utilization, conformable pressure vessels also find applications in storing non-compressible liquids @Geuskens2011.

 While conformable pressure vessels can have various shapes, a demonstrative example is depicted in @fig_10.